 Prezi does this nicely, with their “Prezi Present,” “Prezi Video,” and “Prezi Design” buttons.

-Branding their services like this is not exactly unique, but it helps reinforce the name of the brand, ultimately helping it stand out in the minds of their users.
+Branding their services like this is not exactly unique, but it helps reinforce the name of the brand, ultimately helping it stand out in the minds of its users.

 Offer More than One Choice